BranchMetrics/branch-deep-linking-public-api/README.md

 : Whether an Android app is enabled, (0 or 1 indicating present)

 **android_url** _optional_
 : The url of the Android store, or package name (com.android.myapp).
-Note that to set a fallback URL for Android instead, you must also set android_app to 2.
+Note that to set a fallback URL for Android instead, you must also set `android_app` to `2`.

 **android_uri_scheme** _optional_
 : The Android URI scheme.